Ford Puma (crossover): Puma Gen-E

 As previously announced in 2022, the electric version of the Puma, the Puma Gen-E, was launched on 3 December 2024.

 The compact electric crossover SUV is produced at Ford Otosan's plant in Craiova, Romania, with electric drive units manufactured at Ford's Halewood plant in the United Kingdom.
 It features design elements reminiscent of the larger Mustang Mach-E, while maintaining the smaller body of the combustion-engined Puma.

 The vehicle is equipped with a 46.0 kWh (43.6 kWh usable) NMC lithium-ion battery pack supplied by SK On.
 The battery pack powers a front-mounted electric motor that delivers 123.5 kW and 290.
 Nm of torque, allowing acceleration from 0 to 100. km/h in 8.0 seconds with a top speed of 160. km/h.
 The Puma Gen-E has a WLTP combined range between 347-376 km and a city range of 506-523 km.
 Notable features include DC fast charging capability at 100 kW, allowing a 10–80% charge in approximately 23 minutes, and the "GigaBox" underfloor storage compartment that increases boot space to 574 L, complemented by a 43 L front trunk.
 Deliveries to European customers commenced in spring 2025.

+At launch, the Puma Gen-E received generally positive reviews, with Top Gear writing that the car "turned out remarkably well" and Electrifying writing that "it's got the practicality and value to be really popular."
+Autocar gave Puma Gen-E four stars because the "Huge boot, compact dimensions, brilliant real-world efficiency and fun dynamics make the Puma Gen-E a great choice."

 The Puma Gen-E uses McPherson struts for front suspension and a torsion beam for the rear suspension.